 City of Littleton

 Property owners are responsible for clearing and disposing of smaller branches that fall in the street or block the sidewalk.
 City crews may clear streets that are blocked by large branches or trees.
 Call 303-795-3969 to report any blocked streets or hazardous situations.
-By code, tree contractors must be licensed with the City of Littleton.
+By code, tree contractors must be licensed by the City of Littleton.
 A list of licensed tree contractors is available on the city website.
 Also, private company Jensen Sales accepts (drop-off only) soil, grass, tree branches, unpainted wood scraps, and sawdust.

 City of Westminster

-Residents can recycle their tree limbs the second Saturday of the month, March through October, from 8 a.m. to noon.
-Limbs can be any length, but must be less than 8 inches in diameter.
+Residents can recycle their tree limbs on the second Saturday of the month, March through October, from 8 a.m. to noon.
+Limbs can be any length but must be less than 8 inches in diameter.
 The limb drop-off site is located on the south side of Standley Lake Regional Park and can be accessed through the “old” main entrance to the park, which is a gated entry on the north side of 88th Avenue between Independence Drive and Kipling Street.
 For more information, call 303-658-2341.

 The County provides a drop-off location for slash (tree branches and limbs) and provides free mulch disbursement at the end of the season.
 For more information, contact 303-660-7480.